 Jameson Quinn suggested the following 1-parameter model about "one-sided strategy" in voting.
 Warren D. Smith then (April 2011) worked out the consequences of Quinn's model in closed form, finding a surprisingly elegantly simple result.

 We had previously examined only the special ("unbiased," "honestly close election") case P=0 of this model.
 That special case turns out to behave unlike the P>0 cases.
 When P>0 we here argue median-based range voting is "twice as resistant to 1-sided strategy" as average-based.
 But when P=0 we previously had argued average-based range voting looked to have better resistance to 1-sided strategy than median-based!
+(Obviously, the P=0 special case is the most important point of this parameter space, but it seems dubious it should outweigh the whole rest of it.)

 The model: Two candidates named "Gore" and "Bush."
 Large number of voters.
 Initially, each voter has honest score for each candidate that is an independent random-uniform real number in the real interval [0,1].
 But now reverse a fraction P of the Bush>Gore votes, by applying the map x→1-x to its scores x.
 The result is a set of "honest" votes which, in net, favor Gore.
 These votes are described by a single parameter P with 0≤P≤1; the greater P is, the more pro-Gore the voters honestly are.